 There are many types of life insurance.
 Most life insurance can be grouped into two main categories: term life insurance of cash value life insurance.

-What Else Do I Need to Know About Life Insurance Over 50?
+What Else You Need to Know About Life Insurance Over 50

 If you are looking at it as in investment, you can calculate the internal rate of return the policy might provide, depending on how long you live.